What is PoE?

 There are several techniques to transfer the Power over Ethernet.

 These are defined through the IEEE standards.
-Under these standards, many things are defined, such as how much maximum Power should be transferred over these Ethernet cables, the length of the Ethernet cable over which we can safely transfer the data, the maximum voltage or current applied over the Ethernet cables.
+Under these standards, many things are defined, such as how much maximum Power should be transferred over these Ethernet cables, the length of the Ethernet cable over which we can safely transfer the data, and the maximum voltage or current applied over the Ethernet cables.

 IEEE8O2.3.af (2003):

 As mentioned earlier, there are two primary components; the PSE (Power Source Equipment) sources Power to the Ethernet cable.
 And PD (Powered Device) receives the Power over the Ethernet devices.
 Now before supplying the power to the network devices, we check that if the devices are PoE (Power over Ethernet) enabled or not.
-To prevent this, the PSE (Power Source Equipment) sends signals to, in the form of voltage, to PD (Powered Device).
+To prevent this, the PSE (Power Source Equipment) sends signals, in the form of voltage, to PD (Powered Device).
 In response to these signals, it receives this powered device’s signals, which is nothing but the resistance.
 Every powered device has some resistance, which is isolated from the main circuitry.
 When this process finishes and the powered device is eligible to receive Power from PSE (Power Source Equipment), the actual circuit will be exposed to this PSE (Power Source Equipment).
 The resistance that is detected ranges between 10-kilo ohms to 25-kilo ohms then this powered device can receive Power from this PSE (Power Source Equipment).
 If the resistance is less than 25-kilo ohms or more excellent than 33-kilo ohms, then PSE (Power Source Equipment) will not supply Power to this powered device.
 This procedure of detecting the resistance over the device is called resistive power discovery.
 This procedure comes under the standard of IEEE 802.3af (2003).
 This helps PSE to find out how much power the device requires.
 To find this, PSE applies a certain voltage to the device.
 In response in it receives the current that flows through the powered device.
 This whole procurable enables the PSE to detect how much Power it should supply to the powered device.
-Under the IEEE 802.3af (2003), the maximum of 15.4 W power can be provided, and the maximum Power that the powered device can receive is 12.95 W. The received Power is always lesser than Power supplied because some of the Power gets lost across the cable resistance.
+Under the IEEE 802.3af (2003), a maximum of 15.4 W power can be provided, and the maximum power that the powered device can receive is 12.95 W. The received Power is always less than the Power supplied because some of the Power gets lost across the cable resistance.

 The PoE is connected to the different devices.
 In case the network switch is PoE enabled, then the PSE (Power Source Equipment) is directly connected to the PD (Powered Device).
 But if the switch is not PoE enabled, then the other device is used to enable the device’s PoE capability.
 This device is called Midspan.

 There are two ways to supply the Power through the Ethernet.
 These are Alternative A and Alternative B. In Alternative A, Power is provided over the pairs of cables that supply the data, but in Alternative B, the spare wires supply the Power.
-This technique is named the Phantom power technique.
+This technique is named the Phantom Power technique.

 IEEE8O2.3.at (2009):